michaelbishoff/nodejs-Parse-user-auth/README.md

 ## What is Parse?
 [Parse](//www.parse.com) is a database that is in the cloud!
-You don't have to \
-worry about configuring it, hosting it, or other difficult tasks.
-You just grab\
- the application's keys and you can access your database with javascript!
+You don't have to worry about configuring it, hosting it, or other difficult tasks.
+You just gra the application's keys and you can access your database with javascript!

 ## Other Frameworks (you don't need to download)